karthick-cs/karthick-cs/README.md

 ## About Me

-I'm a passionate self-taught frontend developer with expertise in modern web & mobile technologies, including JavaScript, React, React Native, and Redux.
+I'm a passionate self-taught frontend developer with expertise in modern technologies, including JavaScript, React, React Native, and Redux.
 I love crafting user-centric, responsive, and performant web and mobile applications that deliver exceptional user experiences.

 ## My Tech Stack